KatherineMichel/church-website-and-marketing-on-a-budget/the_bible_app_case_study.md

 # The Bible App Case Study

-How has a religion app achieved 100 million+ downloads, with popularity remaining steadily high?
+How has a religious app achieved 100 million+ downloads, with popularity remaining steadily high?

 ## Google Trends Graph for Phrase "Bible App"